jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 Quantization is a technique that reduces the precision of numbers used in a model’s computations and stored weights—typically from 32-bit floats to 8-bit integers.
 This reduces the model’s memory footprint, speeds up inference, and lowers power consumption, often with minimal loss in accuracy.

 Quantization is especially important for deploying models on edge devices such as wearables, embedded systems, and microcontrollers, which often have limited compute, memory, and battery capacity.
-By quantizing models, we can make them significantly more efficient and suitable for these resource-constrained environments.
+By quantizing models, we can make them significantly more efficient and better suited to these resource-constrained environments.

 **Quantization in ExecuTorch**